 It is important to be prepared to be eating more than you’re used to, and that this might feel uncomfortable while your body adjusts.
 If you’re struggling to fit in extra food at your usual meal times, try adding an extra meal (or two) throughout the day.
 If it's hard to get an extra traditional meal in, try True's All-In-One as a convenient way to get an a full serve of carbs, fats and protein.

 Make sure you spread your meals evenly across the day, and be conscious of when you’re consuming water.
 Never skip breakfast, and don’t go more than 2 hours without eating something.

 Eating frequently will mean you don’t have to cram large calorie numbers into one sitting, allowing for you to enjoy your meals and the increased calories in your diet, instead of seeing them as a difficult chore.
 If you want to have the best chance of finishing your meals, don’t consume large amounts of water prior to eating.

 Our best tip is to get a final meal in right before bed as this time overnight is valuable.
 Try True Night85 (casein) protein, a slow releasing protein powder that will enable your body to receive the nutrients it needs throughout the night.
 If protein shakes aren't your thing, a dessert option like Mousse or Mug Cake can be a delicious way to get some extra calories in.

 What to Eat

 There’s no perfect formula to gaining lean muscle size.
-But if you consistently stick to the tips above you will see results.
+Change doesn't happen overnight so it's extremely important to stay consistent and stick to the principles above and you will see results.
 Train smart, eat clean, and sleep well!